theServerGod/ng-semantic/README.md

 	gulp help

+### Safe minification / ng DI
+Typically, one would have to add the `$inject` Property Annotation for their app scripts.
+Assuming they are creating a `logger` factory, it may look something like `logger.$inject = ['$log', 'toastr'];` that would be inserted above their `logger` function file.
+This would allow the minifiers to rename the function parameters and still be able to inject the right services.
+However, for the purposes of this project you DO NOT HAVE TO do this as ng-annotate currently cleverly detects the dependencies automatically.
+This saves writing the dependencies twice in the same file.
+That being said, it wouldn't hurt to properly declare your dependencies using the `$inject` property on your functions if you wished to do so.

 Running the App in Production
 -----------------------------
 This really depends on how complex your app is and the overall infrastructure of your system -- such as whether you create your own backend, but the general rule is that all you need in production are all the files under the `client/` directory.
 Everything else should be omitted.